 After much negotiation I have agreed a price on a house in Coniston.
 My mortgage broker recommended their conveyancers.
 I paid an advanced payment of £200.
 A couple of days later, the solicitor called me embarrassingly acknowledging that they were not on the Kent Reliance conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the Kent Reliance panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.

-I've recently found out that there is a flying freehold element on a property I put an offer in last month in what should have been a simple, chain free conveyancing.
-Coniston is where the house is located.
-What do you suggest?
+I've recently found out that there is a flying freehold issue on a property I put an offer in last month in what should have been a quick, chain free conveyancing.
+Coniston is the location of the property.
+Can you offer any assistance?

-Flying freeholds in Coniston are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Coniston you must be sure that your lawyer goes through the deeds thoroughly.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Coniston may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Coniston are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Coniston you would need to get your solicitor to go through the deeds very carefully.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Coniston may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.